 The Special Events Coordinator may request proof of sufficient numbers of monitors from organizers.

 One of the conditions of your permit is to adequately supply volunteers/monitors to staff positions along the route to adequately direct participants.
 Volunteers must be trained to help in staging a safe event -- event safety is a top priority for the Special Events Program.

 Event organizers with a special events permit are allowed to remove, by towing, vehicles legally parked in the reserved area.
-In such instances, the event organizer pays the tower based on the “Courtesy Tow / Tow by the Hour” rate established in the Municipal Tow Contract.
+In such instances, the event organizer contracts and pays the tower for this service.
+This is not a penalty tow and vehicles are relocated per the following terms.

 Tow Contract Terms